 Internal or external corrosion of tubings

-Moreover, age and presence of corrosive materials such as carbon dioxide (CO2) and hydrogen sulfide (H2S) can exacerbate the problem.
+Moreover, age and the presence of corrosive materials such as carbon dioxide (CO2) and hydrogen sulfide (H2S) can exacerbate the problem.

-The inevitable exposure with production fluids can compromise the integrity of a tubing string.
-Either through mechanical fatigue, heat dilatation or corrosion, a leak can appear.
+The inevitable exposure to production fluids can compromise the integrity of a tubing string.
+Either through mechanical fatigue, heat dilatation, or corrosion, a leak can appear.
 For tubing sizes 4-1/2 to 13-3/8in, Saltel Xpandable Steel Patch can be run to repair corroded tubings (once installed the Patch given internal and external differential pressure rating vary depending on whether it is supported or not).
 Running a tubing Patch eliminates the need to pull out the completion string, and minimizes the non-productive time involved with a full workover operation.

 The Patch seals the corroded zone, ensuring maximum nominal and drift ID after setting.
 Saltel Patch provides effective sealing, even in out of gauge or worn tubings.
 Here the Patch sealing efficiency logically depends on the level of corrosion, and the elastomer skin thickness.